kyma-project/kyma/docs/kyma/04-04-cluster-installation.md

   AKS
   </summary>

 1. Select a name for your cluster.
-Set the cluster name, the resource group and region as environment variables.
-Run:
+Set the cluster name, the resource group and region as environment variables:

     ```bash
     export RS_GROUP={YOUR_RESOURCE_GROUP_NAME}